DanNixon/sine2020_software_guidelines_paper/report.md

 They should not have to care about any implementation specifics or having to install additional dependencies to simply make your software run.

 Once installed your software should not conflict with any other software a user may have installed on their machine.
-A common example of this is when applications depend on the same libraries.
+A common example of this is when applications depend on the same libraries, such as hdf5.

-It recommended to sign any binaries you produce, this allows a user to verify that the copy of the software they have is in fact the version they believe it is and that it has not been modified.
+It is recommended to sign any binaries you produce, this allows a user to verify that the copy of the software they have is in fact the version they believe it is and that it has not been modified.
 Some operating systems may also impose restrictions on running unsigned binaries.
 How binary signing is done depends on the packaging method and target operating system, it is worth researching this for your specific case.